python-funciones-lambda

 print(sum(3, 5)) # Output: 8

-Let’s look at some examples of how the syntax of lambda functions is used in Python:
+Let’s see some examples of how lambda function syntax is used in Python:

 Lambda functions vs defined functions